apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 5.1 Use a startup script to startup

-The startup is divided into "first startup" and "non-first startup".
+The startup is divided into "first startup" and "non-first startup."
 This distinction is because the back-end database needs to be initialized before the first startup, and then the service is started. after the service is stopped artificially, or when the service needs to be started again for other reasons, because the backend database is persistent, you can start the service directly.

 When HugeGraphServer starts, it will connect to the backend storage and try to check the version number of the backend storage.
 If the backend is not initialized or the backend has been initialized but the version does not match (old version data), HugeGraphServer will fail to start and give an error message.